-Estimated aserial inves 15 years

-o.
-Land use rights, net
+Estimated useful lives Online payment and other licenses 15 years o.
+Land use rights, net p.
+Goodwill

 Land use rights are recorded at cost less accumulated amortization.
 Amortization is provided on a straight-line basis over the estimated useful lives which are generally 50 years and represent the shorter of the estimated usage periods or the terms of the agreements.